 \subsubsection{Slot Attention}

 To get the representation of each order slot, max-pooling is performed on the output of LSTM.
 As $\mathbf{h}^r$ represents the status sequence of the vertices in the corresponding order slot, we pool on each order slot to get $r$ number of slot embeddings $\vect{S}_{up} = [ \vect{s}^{1}_{up}, \cdots, \vect{s}^{r}_{up} ]$ and $\vect{S}_{down} = [ \vect{s}^{1}_{down}, \cdots, \vect{s}^{r}_{down} ]$.
-Since different order slot have different effects on target prediction, we introduce attention mechanisms to align these embeddings.
+Since different order slots have different effects on target prediction, we introduce attention mechanisms to align these embeddings.
 Given the target location hidden representation $\vect{g}$, we get the $j$th slot attention weights~\cite{Bahdanau2014Neural,Rockt2015Reasoning} as follows:

-We parametrize the model $a$ as a Feedforward Neural Networks that is used to compute the relevance between target location and corresponding order slot.
+We parametrize the model $a$ as a Feedforward Neural Network that is used to compute the relevance between the target location and the corresponding order slot.
 The weight $\alpha_j$ is normalized by a softmax function.
-To write it precisely, we let $\mathbf{ATTW}(\mathbf{s}^j)$ is a shorthand for Eq.(\ref{eq:attention}), we get the upstream and downstream hidden representation by weighting sum of these slots:
+To write it precisely, we let $\mathbf{ATTW}(\mathbf{s}^j)$ as a shorthand for Eq.(\ref{eq:attention}), we get the upstream and downstream hidden representation by weighting the sum of these slots: